Danideos/RSNA-Inpainting/README.md

 The training is conditioned on the extracted brain masks to preserve the shape of the inpainted areas, slices above and below the inpainted slice and the whole image besides the masked inpainted area.

 **More about the inpainting masks:**
-There is an issue with the inference speed of diffusion models, especially considering the chosen patch-wise grid inpainting strategy, this issue is made even worse by the fact that the resampling strategy from RePaint slows down inference 10x-100x fold, so to resolve this, grid is inpainted in parallel as shown in the image below - 1/9th of conditioning information is lost at the tradeoff of 9 inference runs per grid.
+There is an issue with the inference speed of diffusion models, especially considering the chosen patch-wise grid inpainting strategy, this issue is made even worse by the fact that the resampling strategy from RePaint slows down inference 10x-100x fold, so to resolve this, grid is inpainted in parallel as shown in the image below - 1/9th of the conditioning information is lost at the tradeoff of 9 inference runs per grid.